Dexamethasone ophthalmic for Uveitis, Posterior User Reviews

 Ozurdex, Maxidex, Dextenza, Dexycu

-Ozurdex (dexamethasone) "I have had posterior uveitis and custodies macular edema for about 8 years.
-My vision was very blurry and lines of text had Wavy hard to read areas.
-I had cornea cloudiness also.
+"I have had posterior uveitis and cystoid macular edema for about 8 years.
+My vision was very blurry, and lines of text had wavy, hard-to-read areas.
+I had corneal cloudiness also.
 About 3 months after an endothelial corneal implant, I got my first Ozurdex implant.
-I now can see and read so much better and my vision has improved immensely.
-I get an ozurdex every 3 months."
+I now can see and read so much better, and my vision has improved immensely.
+I get an Ozurdex every 3 months."